 The captions on these photographs are the original titles given by the photographers.

 We want to hear from you!
 Do you have a great photo or a story from the Great Depression era to share?
-Send it to us by e-mail at email@example.com, or create a login and leave your message below.
+Send it to us by e-mail at email@example.com.